 - Take frequent breaks, stretch, breathe, rotate all your joints to improve circulation and move areas of stagnation.

-- Use support pillows for your low-back, neck, shoulders and between your knees when you are in a side lying position.
+- Use support pillows for your low-back, neck, shoulders, and between your knees when you are in a side-lying position.

 - To encourage good posture when seated, try sitting on a birthing ball.

-- Comfort measures include warm baths and warm compresses to the low back, neck or shoulders.
+- Comfort measures include warm baths and warm compresses to the low back, neck, or shoulders.

 - Regular gentle exercise (with the permission of your doctor or midwife), such as prenatal yoga or warm water aerobics, may be helpful in stretching and strengthening back muscles.

 Symphysis pubis pain presents around the pubic bone and can radiate into the lower back or the groin area.
-The symphisis pubis is an area of tough fibrous cartilage that joins two pubis bones together forming the pubic arch.
-This cartilage is softened and stretched by relaxin, a hormone of pregnancy produced by the ovaries and placenta, increasing the flexibility of the pubic symphysis to ease delivery of your baby.
+The symphysis pubis is an area of tough fibrous cartilage that joins two pubis bones together forming the pubic arch.
+This cartilage is softened and stretched by relaxin, a hormone of pregnancy produced by the ovaries and placenta, increasing the flexibility of the pubic symphysis to ease the delivery of your baby.

 Pain often appears around the 24th – 26th week of pregnancy.
-Sudden pain and weakness is often noticeable when you are shifting your weight, for example putting on your pants, climbing stairs, getting up from a seated position or out of your car.
+Sudden pain and weakness are often noticeable when you are shifting your weight, for example putting on your pants, climbing stairs, getting up from a seated position, or out of your car.
 Rest and wearing a supporting belt may be recommended to help relieve pain and stabilize the pelvis.
 Acupuncture can reduce your level of discomfort and prevent the pain from becoming more intense.